jack-c379/Hire_Harsh/README.md

 **Pro tip**: The app works fine without the optional stuff.
 Only add them if you actually need the features.

 ### 3. Make It Yours
-- Swap out `data/CV_Demo.pdf` with your actual resume
+- Replace the resume PDF in `data/` with your actual resume and update the path in `config/base.yml`
 - Edit `data/about_me.md` with extra info not in your CV (or delete it)
-- Edit `config/base.yml` if you want to change file paths or naming
+- Edit `config/base.yml` to update your candidate information (name, email, LinkedIn, GitHub)
-- replace `/static/default-avatar.png` with your profile picture

 ### 4. Start the App
 ```bash